Chatanga/Girinoscope/doc/snap_workaround.md

 apt-cache policy snapd
 ```

-If the installed version is greater or equals to 2.39,
+If the installed version is greater or equal to 2.39,
 you can then enable the hotplug support.

 ``` bash